willsigmon/HTI-BRIDGE/docs/data-sources.md

 # Lead & Enrichment Sources

-Curated list of data feeds you can wire into NewDash without paying for commercial prospecting tools.
+Curated list of data feeds you can wire into HTI-BRIDGE without paying for commercial prospecting tools.
 Each source is annotated with rate limits, integration notes, and ideas for persona tagging.

 ## Always-on APIs (free)